redwoodjs/redwood/docs/docs/tutorial/chapter2/cells.md

 <ShowForTs>

-:::tip Wait.... what are those types?
+:::tip Wait... what are those types?
 Redwood comes with some built-in utility types.
 In this example we see `CellSuccessProps` and `CellFailureProps`.
 Read more about them [here](typescript.md)

 Notice also the `FindPosts` type imported from `types/graphql`.
 These types are generated for you automatically - when you have the dev server running - based on the GraphQL query in your Cell.
 More about generated types [here](typescript.md), and